-The Issuers are required to comply with applicable anti-money laundering, counter terrorist financing and bribery and corruption reporting laws in South Africa; see the sections titled "Description of Standard Bank

-Group Limited - Regulation - Anti-money laundering regulatory requirements" on page 185 and "Description of the Standard Bank of South Africa - Regulation - Anti-money laundering regulatory requirements" on pages 238 to 239.
+The Issuers are required to comply with applicable anti-money laundering, counter terrorist financing and bribery and corruption reporting laws in South Africa; see the sections titled "Description of Standard Bank Group Limited - Regulation - Anti-money laundering regulatory requirements" on page 177 and "Description of the Standard Bank of South Africa - Regulation - Anti-money laundering regulatory requirements" on page 209.
 Additionally, regulators across Africa require financial institutions to adopt the risk-based approach to managing risks associated with money laundering and the financing of terrorism, as espoused by the Financial Action Task Force Recommendations.
 Regulators expect financial institutions to conduct due diligence on all their clients, and also require technologically driven transaction monitoring and reporting mechanisms in all countries in which the Group operates.
 While the Issuers have adopted policies and procedures aimed at detecting and preventing the use of their banking network for money laundering and terrorist financing activity, such policies and procedures may not completely eliminate instances in which the Issuers may be used by other parties to engage in money laundering, or other illegal or improper activities.
 To the extent that the Issuers may fail to fully comply with applicable laws and regulations, various regulatory authorities that are responsible for supervision of compliance with anti-money laundering and counter terrorist financing legislation have the authority to impose fines and other penalties.
-In addition, the Issuers could suffer reputational harm if clients are found to have used their products or services for money laundering or illegal purposes.
+In addition, the Issuers could suffer reputational harm if clients are found to have used their products or services for money laundering or illegal purposes, and this could adversely affect their financial condition and results of operations.